LOCO Feature Importance Inference without Data Splitting via Minipatch Ensembles: Additional Empirical Details and Results

-Table~\ref{table:j+mp} validates the performance of conformal intervals in terms of coverage (our target is $1-\alpha$), interval width (smaller is better), and computational time, under 100 train/test splits on each benchmark data with the error rate $\alpha = 0.1$.
-Empirically, the various forms of {J+MP} and {J+aB} do not differ much from each other, respectively.
-Moreover, the results show that our {J+MP} and {J+aB} achieve valid and the most consistent coverage, and the other methods fail to provide $0.9$ coverage for the high-dimensional PANCAN classification data set with random forest model.
 Secondly, compared to methods with valid coverage, {J+MP} and {J+aB} have similar performance with relatively small widths.
 However, there is a trade-off between interval efficiency and computational efficiency.
 It makes sense that the {Jackknife+}-based methods are slower than split conformal and cross conformal, but both {J+MP} and {J+aB} are significantly faster than {Jackknife+}.
 In addition, {J+MP} further outruns {J+aB} with dramatically great computational savings, when dealing with large high dimensional data set or with the implementation of random forest.
 Specifically, in the case of PANCAN classification data set, {J+MP} even achieves similar computational efficiency with the {Conformal Split} method, and is dramatically faster than {Jackknife+}, depending on the size of data sets and the base prediction model.